top of page

 Repipe work often leaves multiple openings across different rooms, which need to be repaired in a way that keeps the overall wall or ceiling looking uniform.

-Why These Repairs Often Stand Out
+Why Repipe Drywall Repairs Often Stand Out After Painting

 This usually happens because: